Smash (British band): Career

 Ed Borrie and Salvatore Alessi formed S*M*A*S*H after meeting at school in the mid-1980s - Salvatore had previously been in a band called GLC.
 Rob Hague joined soon afterwards.

 The band's sound recalled the late 1970s and early 1980s punk and new wave bands.
 The British music press were enthusiastic about the band creating a scene called New wave of new wave, along with similar UK bands of the time such as Echobelly, Sleeper, Compulsion and These Animal Men.

-The band's second single was a tribute to feminism called "Lady Love Your Cunt".
+The band's second single was a tribute to feminism called "Lady Love Your Cunt", after an essay of the same name by Germaine Greer.
 It appeared on their debut mini album "S*M*A*S*H" which was a compilation of their first two limited edition 7" singles, and was well received by critics.
 The band made some appearances on UK TV programmes such as Naked City, as well as live performances, including a collaboration with Billy Bragg during an Anti-Nazi League rally.

 With a recording contract, the band toured tirelessly, increasing press coverage and attention from fans.
 The trio still found time to laugh at themselves, occasionally performing under the name S*H*I*T*E.

 S*M*A*S*H became the first act to appear on the BBC Television flagship chart show Top of the Pops (TOTP) without having released a single.
 The trio played "Shame" on TOTP, after their debut EP reached number 26 in the UK Albums Chart.